nikhilsshekhawat/nikhilsshekhawat/README.md

 [![MasterHead](https://i.imgur.com/1ZvVkDc.gif)]()

-Hey, I'm Kanishk.
-This is my digital dumping ground where I throw random thoughts and occasionally something useful surfaces
+Hey, I'm Nikhil.
+This is my digital dumping ground where I throw useful surfaces

 I survive on way too much coffee and spite (mostly spite), plus whatever energy drink is available.
 I have this weird obsession with collecting bugs in my code honestly at this point it's like rare pokemon cards but significantly more frustrating.
 Also GUIs and I have serious beef.